plating, anodizing, & finishing Q&As since 1989

 A. I don't think you will EVER get away from the media turning black if you are tumbling aluminum.
 I believe that the discoloration is from the parts themselves.
 Whenever I have hand polished or machined polished aluminum pieces there is ALWAYS a black residue that forms.
 I'm no expert, but I think your issue is in the part material, not the media material.Mike Holland

 January 4, 2011

 A. Have you tried running the machine without any of your parts in it?
 This will tell you if the media or solution is the problem, or the aluminum parts themselves...Anthony Cash

 - Atlanta, Georgia, USA

-So get yourself some special cleaning solution for aluminium.
+So get yourself some special cleaning solution for aluminium cooking equipment.

 parts & tools instrument maker - Losser Twente Holland